nunoOliveiraqwe/merkleTree/readme.md

 - **Customizable Hashing**: This Merkle tree implementation allows users to choose any type of hash for any type of data.
 Both the hash function and the object are template parameters and the hashing is flexible enough so that it's possible to provide a hashing implementation for the hashing of D1+D2 where D1...n are data nodes.

-- **Multi level comparison**: The Merkle tree diffs trees of different levels.
+- **Multi level comparison**: This Merkle tree diffs trees of different levels.
 In practise this means one tree will have a data node count higher than the other, so nodes that don't exist on lower level tree are returned.

  **NOTE**: the tree that calls diffs is used as pivot, so calling  tree.diff(anotherTree) will produce different results than calling anotherTree.diff(tree)
     - if levels don't match.
+In practise this tree is meant to tell if something changed but not what changed.
+It's primary purpose is to identify if any change occurred(inserts or updates)
+    - and do so fast without comparing data blocks.

 Take the following trees as an example, with the caveat that Level2.hash(A) == Level3.hash(A)

 <table>
 <tr>